 Burning, scalding, and itching of the scalp, especially on getting warm from exercise.

 Thick and indurated skin due to eczema.

-Worse from warmth and better by cold applications.
+Worse from the warmth and better by cold applications.

-Hair falls out if touched mostly on forepart of head, temples and beard.
+Hair falls out if touched mostly on the forepart of head, temples, and beard.